AnkushNakaskar/spark_examples/Spark_FAQ.md

      Spark condenses as many operations together as possible, and does not materialize anything unnecessary or that hasn't been explicitly requested to be saved or cached.
      ```
- * When to use repartion ?
+ * When to use repartition ?
    * ```
      If you know that you’re going to be filtering by a certain column often,
      it can be worth repartitioning based on that column: